 When choosing fonts for your emails, it’s typically best to keep things simple.
 Using too many different fonts can make your emails look messy and distract readers from the message you want to get across.

 Hopefully, you’re already using a consistent font on your website or blog that you could also use in your emails.
 Choose one or two fonts that fit your brand and be consistent with each message you send out.

 Your email should have an eye-catching image that pulls the reader in and makes them want to pay attention.
 One of the best places to find photos that help with branding will be on your social media sites.

 Constant Contact customers can integrate their accounts with Facebook and Instagram, and easily add photos to the emails they send out.

 Choose photos that help people get to know, like, and trust your business — like photos of your staff, products, or loyal customers.

 5. Include relevant links

 In addition to the links you include for people to take action on your emails, (shop online, donate, register, etc.) you should also include links to places like your website and social channels so that people can connect with you beyond the inbox and learn more about what you have to offer.

 6. Find your voice

-This one can take a little practice, but as you continue to send emails on a regular basis you really need to think about the “voice” you use in the messages you send out.
+This one can take a little practice, but as you continue to send emails on a regular basis you really need to think about the “voice” and brand personality you use in the messages you send out.